Healthcare & Emergency Animal Rescue Team

 HEART is a Non-Profit 501 (c)(3) organization (FIN 45-2483357) dedicated to helping protect pets and people.
 Our team has been extremely successful in improving the quality of life for companion animals and wildlife.
 Providing a means to enhance animal safety & welfare and improve habitats & other environmental situations has resulted in our continued achievements towards our ongoing mission to save lives.

-Our team travels to many communities providing free and low-cost veterinary care, pet socialization and behavioral rehabilitation, domestic & wild animal rescue, adoption assistance, and emergency disaster relief.
+Our team travels to many communities in California providing free and low-cost veterinary care, pet socialization and behavioral rehabilitation, domestic & wild animal rescue, adoption assistance, and emergency disaster relief.

 We promote responsible pet ownership through education and inspire involvement in animal welfare related issues through increasing public awareness which serves as the foundation to stop animal cruelty, suffering, and unnecessary euthanasia.

-Our many years of partnership with multiple cities, counties, and private organizations and individuals, have enabled us to reach out to thousands of people, helping serve the needs of homeless pet owners and others living in impoverished communities.
+Our many years of partnership with multiple cities, counties, private organizations and individuals, have enabled us to reach out to thousands of people, helping serve the needs of homeless pet owners and others living in impoverished communities, as well as those who simply cannot afford expensive pet care.

 A picture is worth a thousand words.
 The picture shown above is only one of millions of pictures of homeless pets.